-You usually notice the wrong campervan after the first rainy night, the first tight supermarket car park, or the first time you try to make lunch with your bags piled on the bed.
-That is why knowing how to choose hitop campervan hire properly matters before you book, not after you pick up the keys.
+You usually notice the wrong campervan after the first rainy night or the first tight supermarket car park.
+Or you notice it the first time you try to make lunch with your bags piled on the bed.
+That is why knowing how to choose a hitop campervan hire properly matters before you book, not after you pick up the keys.

 A hitop campervan sits in a sweet spot for many New Zealand road trips.
 It is compact enough to drive without drama, but tall enough to stand up inside and live in comfortably.
 For couples, solo travellers, and anyone planning more than a quick weekend away, that balance can make a real difference.